beingflo/tm-rs/README.md

 ```
 [a]:0,1
 ```
-\[a]: followed by a comma separated list of the letters, these may be any single character except 'c', '[' and ']'.
+\[a]: followed by a comma separated list of the letters, these may be any single character except ',', '[' and ']'.

 #### Start state